-3.4 Progress on Neighbourhood Plans
+3.4 Progress on Neighborhood Development Plans

-- 3.4.1 The Council has approved 12 applications for Neighbourhood Area designation.
-These relate to the following Parish/Town Councils:
+- 3.4.1 Several of communities are using the provisions set out in the Localism Act 2011 (as amended) and the Neighbourhood Planning (General) Regulations 2012 (as amended) to prepare neighbourhood development plans (NDPs)\ to help shape future growth and development of their communities in the coming years.
+Once formally made (adopted) these form part of the statutory development plan for the District and will be used to make decisions on planning applications in the areas they cover, where appropriate. - 3.4.2 Since the introduction of neighbourhood planning The Council has approved 13 applications for Neighbourhood Area designation submitted by qualifying bodies.
+All have been from Town or Parish Councils (see below):

-- Addingham Parish Council
+- Addingham Parish Council (June 2015)

-- Baildon Town Council
+- Baildon Town Council (June 2015)

-- Bingley Town Council
+- Bingley Town Council (June 2015)

-- Burley In Wharfedale Parish Council
+- Burley In Wharfedale Parish Council (November 2013)

-- Cullingworth Village Council
+- Cullingworth Village Council (January 2015)

-- Harden Village Council
+- Harden Village Council (August 2017)

-- Haworth, Cross Roads, and Stanbury Parish Council
+- Haworth, Cross Roads, and Stanbury Parish Council (December 2014)

-- Ilkley Town Council
+- Ilkley Town Council (November 2013)

+- Keighley Town Council (December 2022)

-- Menston Parish Council
+- Menston Parish Council (December 2014)

-- Oxenhope Parish Council
+- Oxenhope Village Council (November 2012)

-- Steeton-with-Eastburn Parish Council and Silsden Town Council
+- Steeton-with-Eastburn Parish Council and Silsden Town Council (December 2014)

-- Wilsden Parish Council
+- Wilsden Parish Council (December 2014)

-- 3.4.2 Four Neighbourhood Development plans have been through examination and have been legally 'made' following successful local referendum.
+- 3.4.3 Seven Neighbourhood Development plans have been through examination and have been legally 'made' following successful local referendum.
 These are:

-- Addingham (January 2020);
+- Addingham (January 2020)

-- Burley in Wharfedale (May 2018);
+- Burley in Wharfedale (May 2018)

+- Harden (September 2023)

-- Haworth, Cross Roads & Stanbury (June 2021), and
+- Haworth, Cross Roads & Stanbury (June 2021)

+- Ilkley (June 2022)

+- Oxenhope (June 2022)

-- Steeton with Eastburn & Silsden (June 2021). - 3.4.3 Several other plans (Bingley, Harden, Ilkley, Oxenhope and Wilsden) are at varying stages of progression.
+- Steeton with Eastburn & Silsden (June 2021)

+- 3.4.4 Several other plans (Baildon, Bingley, Keighley and Wilsden) are at varying stages of progression, with some being more advanced than others.
 It is anticipated that these will progress during the next two years.
+To date, there have been no proposals put forward to review any of the "made" neighbourhood development plans.

-The Local Plan team will continue to support communities in bringing forward their plans over the coming years.
-Progress will be reported in the Authority Monitoring Report (AMR), whilst the Neighbourhood Plans section of the website will be kept up to date. - 3.4.4 Work on Neighbourhood Development Plans for Baildon and Cullingworth has formally stopped.
+- 3.4.5 The Local Plan team will continue to support communities in bringing forward their plans over the coming years.
+Progress will be reported in the Authority Monitoring Report (AMR), whilst the Neighbourhood Plans section of the website will be kept up to date.

+- 3.4.6 Work on Neighbourhood Development Plan for Cullingworth has formally stopped.